 Below Sherrie add tomato powder which she made by using dried peels and pulp and thin tomato slices and putting them into her dehydrator to dry.
 Sherrie then put them in a grinder to make the powder.
 This ingredient is optional but is a great tip for using all the parts of your tomatoes.
-Thank you Sherrie for letting me again show off your work and this flavorful recipe.

 From Sherrie: Hubby just ate some, (Mr Picky) and he approves!
 I just ate a bowl too, added a 1/2 cup rice to my bowl and put the soup over that.
 It was pretty tasty!